 I personally know no members and don't reside in the county to talk to members, so errors or misinterpretations are mine and corrections and new information would be appreciated.
 A thorough history of the formation of the Grange is "Origin and Progress of the Order of Patrons of Husbandry," by Oliver Hudson Kelley, 1874.

-These Grange tidbits come from a used book I purchased titled "The History of New York State Grange 1934 - 1960", by Elizabeth L. Arthur, State Grange Historian, no date or printer given but probably printed around 1960-61.
+These Grange tidbits come from "The History of New York State Grange 1934 - 1960", by Elizabeth L. Arthur, State Grange Historian, no date or printer given but probably printed around 1960-61.
 To Grangers this book is known as "Volume Two of the New York State Grange History."
 The first volume was entitled "The History of New York State Grange, Volume 1," by Leonard J. Allen.

 After the Civil War, President Andrew Johnson suggested to Oliver Hudson Kelley, a Mason, that he take a trip through the South to observe its condition.
 During his travels Kelley observed the devastation and difficult situation of Southern recovery.
 A little background detail comes from an article in this book written by E.R.
 Eastman, who was President of American Agriculturalist in 1960.